 The Tunisian state oil and gas company, ETAP, has the right to back into up to a 50% working interest in the Chouech Es Saida concession if, and when, the cumulative crude oil sales, net of royalties and shrinkage, from the concession exceeds 6.5 million barrels.
-As at March 31, 2016, cumulative liquid hydrocarbon sales net of royalties and shrinkage was 5.2 million barrels.
-Management is of the opinion that there are sufficient exploration and development opportunities which, if successful, could result in this provision being exercised within the next 10 years.
+As at June 30, 2016, cumulative liquid hydrocarbon sales net of royalties and shrinkage was 5.2 million barrels.